validumitruro/aurelia-comments/README.md

 The SCSS file(s) are built into regular CSS files by gulp (styles/*.scss).
 Moment.js is used as a dependency for the DateFormatterValueConverter.

+Uses Foundation for Sites (because who doesn't like it?) :-)

 # System Requirements
 This program requires node 5.x (currently using 5.11.0 myself).